 Currently, residents of Vinton do not have access to wastewater collection and treatment services.
 The Village residents use on-site wastewater disposal systems, such as septic tanks, to manage their wastewater needs.
 Most homes are on half-acre lots, which is the minimum lot size allowed under TCEQ regulations (TCEQ §285.4.1) for this type of on-site infrastructure.
 However, some properties do not meet this requirement, and in some cases, there are multiple dwellings on the same lot, which does not allow sufficient space for adequate drainage.
 Some residents have received citations for failing systems, most likely attributed to substandard design, poor soil conditions and the shallow groundwater table.
 In 2009, El Paso County issued a Nuisance Order to the Village due to the poor operational status of many septic tanks and the existence of cesspools.
-Typical issues associated with failing existing systems include strong odors, surface pooling, and overflows triggered by storm events.
-Surface pooling and overflows are especially concerning because of the increased risks for human contract with untreated or inadequately treated wastewater.
+Typical issues associated with the failing systems include strong odors, surface pooling and overflows triggered by storm events.
+Surface pooling and overflows are the most worrisome because of the increased risk for human contact with wastewater.

-Since the original Nuisance Order was issued, conditions have continued to deteriorate, leaving homeowners at risk for fines and/or legal action by El Paso County.
-A Health Impact Assessment (HIA) Survey of Vinton, completed in 2014, confirmed that 40 percent of the systems inspected are not functioning properly, as evidenced by odors, saturated spots in the yard and standing water.
+Since the original Nuisance Order was issued, conditions have continued to deteriorate, leaving homeowners at risk of being fined and/or have other legal action taken by El Paso County.
+A Health Impact Assessment (HIA) Survey of Vinton completed in 2014 confirmed that 40% of the on-site systems inspected are not functioning properly, as evidenced by odors, saturated spots in the yard and standing water.
 Moreover, many residents did not even know the location of their septic tank.
-Adequate separation of septic systems to drinking water source is also a concern in Vinton, since many residents use private wells located nearby the substandard on-site wastewater disposal system.
-El Paso County has not taken actions beyond warnings, since the Village has been working on this Project to provide the Village's residents with access to a centralized system.
+The adequate separation of septic systems from the source of drinking water is also a concern in Vinton, since many residents use private wells located near substandard on-site wastewater disposal systems.
+El Paso County has not taken actions beyond warnings, since the Village has been working on this Project to provide its residents with access to a centralized system.

-The Project is expected to reduce the health risks associated with exposure to untreated wastewater resulting from malfunctioning on-site systems.
-Surface pooling and overflows of wastewater create a pathway for transmission of waterborne diseases associated with pathogenic microorganisms found in wastewater and unsafe water supplies.
-An individual may become ill after drinking water that has been contaminated with these organisms; eating uncooked foods that have been in contact with contaminated water; or through poor hygiene habits that contribute to the dissemination of diseases by direct or indirect human contact.
+Overflows and surface pooling of wastewater pose a risk for transmission of waterborne diseases associated with pathogenic microorganisms found in wastewater and unsafe water supplies.
+An individual may become ill after drinking water that has been contaminated with these organisms, eating uncooked foods that have been in contact with contaminated water, or through poor hygiene habits that contribute to the dissemination of diseases by direct or indirect human contact.
+Table 3 shows waterborne disease statistics for El Paso County, Texas.

-~: Number of cases/year
+Number of Cases/Year

 Disease 2012 2013 2014 2015 2016

 Intestinal Amoebiasis 1 4 1 4 3

 Campylobacteriosis 45 51 58 71 63

 Cryptosporidiosis 2 1 3 2 3

 Shigellosis 60 31 23 24 39